 Just remember to keep within the recommended temperatures otherwise you will kill the yeast.
-Even if that means turning on the oven to it’s lowest temperature for a short period and then turning it off so it’s just warmer than room temperature.
+Even if that means turning on the oven to its lowest temperature for a short period and then turning it off so it’s just warmer than room temperature.

 The actual temperature you pick is not so crucial – but knowing it and being consistent is useful as you can be consistent with your timings.

-If time is not against you, then work with your cooler temperatures in the…
+If time is not against you, then work with your cooler temperatures for a slower rise.

-You can put your dough in an airtight container in your fridge and it will slowly proof, which allows the yeast to develop a better flavour as the yeast works with the sugars for longer.
+You can put your dough in an airtight container in your fridge and it will slowly proof, which allows the yeast to develop a better flavor as the yeast works with the sugars for longer.

 Leaving it in the fridge overnight will also relax the dough, so it’s easier to work with – you might have noticed that freshly kneaded dough will spring back to a ball if you try and roll it out.

 I’ve found that up to 3 days gives optimal results, but after this time the dough starts to deteriorate.

 Allow the dough to return to room temperature before stretching and cooking.